 - Domestic violence support service

-If you have been a victim of Domestic Violence or Abuse and you require a Non-Molestation Order or you want to start Divorce Proceedings, our specialist Solicitors are here to help you.
+Suppose you have been a victim of Domestic Violence or Domestic Abuse and require a Non-Molestation Order, or you want to start Divorce Proceedings.
+In that case, our specialist Family Law Solicitors are here to help you.

 This type of behaviour can be a range of acts with the sole purpose of making someone dependent by isolating them from any potential support.
 Controlling behaviour may act to exploit resources and capacities for personal gain, depriving an individual of their independence, resistance and escape and regulating their everyday behaviour.

-Non-Molestation Orders are civil court orders used to protect victims of Domestic Violence from being abused.
+Non-Molestation Orders are civil court orders used to protect victims of Domestic Violence or Domestic Abuse from being abused.
 The purpose is to prevent violence from the abuser, either physically or verbally.
 It is a type of injunction made under The Family Law Act 1996 to protect named individuals from abuse.

 Breaches of Non-Molestation Orders can result in arrest and the potential sentence of up to five years in prison.